Durham mayor calls 9-year-old boy's shooting death an 'unspeakable tragedy,' talks gun control

 He called it an "untenable situation."

-While he said it is the role of the entire community to do something about the violence, he knows police officers can't be everywhere.
+While Schewel said it is the role of the entire community to do something about the violence, he knows police officers can't be everywhere.

 "I have strong faith in our law enforcement's ability to do the job," he said.
 "It doesn't matter how many police officers you have, the likelihood you're going to have someone standing on the corner to stop that murder is very, very low.
 We have 550 uniformed officers.
 But they can't be on every street corner and they can't stop every crime."